Constantly Bracing For the Next Outburst?

 Over the next six months, we rebuilt.

-Not perfect connection — resilient connection.
+Not a perfect connection, but a resilient connection.

 The kind that holds and repairs under pressure.